 Staff and students will learn about and implement Alberta Health Services' hand hygiene practices.
 Everyone who enters a school will use hand sanitizer or wash their hands immediately.
-Students and staff will be required to wash and/or sanitize their hands throughout the day, including every time that they enter or exit the school/classroom, before and after using shared equipment, and before and after eating.
+Students and staff will be required to wash and/or sanitize their hands throughout the day, including every time that they enter or exit the school/classroom, boarding or exiting a bus, changing activities, before and after using shared equipment, and before and after eating.
 Schools will provide hand sanitizer throughout the building to support these requirements.
 It is also encouraged that families send their children to school with personal hand sanitizer.
 Schools will also promote proper hand hygiene and respiratory etiquette with verbal reminders and posters throughout the school.
 Parents can help their children practice these hand hygiene practices at home before returning to school.
+Consider the age and ability of students when determining whether hand sanitizers are appropriate.
+For very young children or for individuals who may not know not to consume hand sanitizer, it is important to monitor the use of alcohol-based hand sanitizer to prevent harm caused by ingestion.
+There are non-alcohol based sanitizers that may be considered; see the list of hand sanitizers authorized by Health Canada.
+Parents who have questions about their child using alcohol-based hand sanitizer should contact their school administration to discuss potential alternatives.